fakbo-dev/obsidian-files/knowledge_Base/Learning/How to learn correctly.md

 ## 5. Teach it (Explain with simple words Macro -> micro)

-try to explain the things you are learning in simple word, that a children can understand if you cant that means you don't know the subject good enough
+try to explain the things you are learning in simple word, that a children can understand if you cant do that means you don't know the subject good enough

-Use elaboration: try to explain with you words a subject
+Use elaboration: try to explain with you simple words a subject

 ## 6. Use all you sense to learn